skurakake/hello-world/README.md

 # hello-world
 this is the first repository I have ever created.

-I have had tacos on the moon and find them far superior to Earth tacos.
+I have had a taco on the moon and find it far superior to Earth tacos.